baraakh30/CityX/README.md

 - gunicorn==23.0.0
 - torch==2.6.0+cpu

+## Search-by-Date Map Feature

+The application includes a powerful search-by-date map feature that allows users to:

+1. **Select a specific date** to view crime data.
+2. **Choose time ranges** (specific hours or all day).
+3. **Filter by district(s)** to focus on particular areas.
+4. **View historical data** when available, displayed as interactive markers on a map.
+5. **View predicted data** when historical data is not available, using the trained machine learning models to generate realistic crime predictions.

+The map includes:
+- Color-coded markers based on crime severity
+- Clustering of crimes for better visualization
+- Layer controls to filter by crime category
+- Heat map visualization option
+- District boundaries

 ## Additional Notes

 - Ensure that the pretrained model is placed in the app/static/ directory before running the application.
 - The application uses Flask for the web server and Folium for interactive maps.
-- The model_training.py script should be run to generate the necessary model files if they are not already present.
+- The model_training.py script should be run to generate the necessary transformer model files if they are not already present.

 ## Troubleshooting